oeh-tnf/JKU-Games-Page/03_turniere.md

 Bring your computer with the installed game to the tournament.
 Please install the game before the event to reduce load on our network and make sure that the client is running.

 ### Curve Fever (aka.
 Achtung, die Kurve!)
 (LAN Area) - Friday, 11pm
+<em>You probably know this game from High School computer science classes.
+For once, the long hours of procrastination will bear fruit.
+Show your hard earned skills in this timeless classic.
+And above all, beware of the Curve.</em><br>
+The tournament will be played on high end hardware provided by us.

 ### Blobby Volley (LAN Area) - Saturday, 1am
 <em>Volleyball, but with green, slimy blobs - i.e. the perfect past-midnight game and all-time classic at the Games.</em><br>